 - Sufficiency: “Scripture contained all the words of God he intended his people to have at each stage of redemptive history, and… it now contains all the words of God we need for salvation, for trusting him perfectly, and for obeying him perfectly” (p.
 127).

 If churches or individuals teach any doctrine contrary to the consistent teachings of the Bible and contrary to historically foundational teachings of believers through the centuries, then such contrary teachings are to be rejected as false.
 God does not need new generations of so-called “believers” to correct what He has taught as truth in times past.
-God is the same yesterday, today and forever (Hebrews 13:8), and His truth does not change, even while specific application of that truth is necessarily applied in fresh ways to new contexts.
+God is the same yesterday, today and forever (Hebrews 13:8), and His truth does not change, even though application of that truth may occur through fresh, new ways in different contexts.

 Some Bible passages influencing the above views of Scripture include: 2 Timothy 3:14-17; Hebrews 4:12; Proverbs 30:5-6; Luke 21:33; Acts 17:11; 1 Thessalonians 2:13; 2 Peter 1:20-21; and 2 Peter 3:15-16.

 THE GOSPEL MESSAGE.
 God is the creator of the universe.
 When man chose to disobey God, sin entered the world, and with that disobedience came pain, sickness, suffering and death.

 God is just, and like any good judge He must punish those who do wrong.
 The just and right punishment for all who sin is eternal death in Hell.
 “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).
 The wages – what we earn, what we deserve, what we get paid for our sin – is physical and spiritual death.